-- 17. Only certain types of derivatives and forward transactions can be effected for a non-UCITS retail scheme, namely:- - transactions in approved derivatives (i.e. traded or dealt in on an eligible derivatives market); and - permitted over the counter transactions in derivatives.
+- 17. The investment objective and policy of the fund (as set out in the section titled 'Investment objective and policy of the fund') explains how derivatives will be used for the fund.
+Only certain types of derivatives and forward transactions can be effected for a non-UCITS retail scheme, namely:- - transactions in approved derivatives (i.e. traded or dealt in on an eligible derivatives market); and - permitted over the counter transactions in derivatives.